List of teams and organizations in DC Comics: Sons of Batman

 The Sons of Batman are an offshoot of the Mutants that became followers of Batman.

 The Sons of Batman were also featured in Batman: Legends of the Dark Knight #21-23 (August – October 1991).

 Sons of Batman in other media

 The Sons of Batman appear in Batman: The Dark Knight Returns, with one of its members voiced by Yuri Lowenthal.

 Sons of Liberty

 The Sons of Liberty are a top secret government organization that has Agent Liberty as their special operative.
-Other known members are Paul Devlin, Charles Holcraft, Jay Harriman, Ronald Kramer, Reese, and Sanchez.
+Other known members are Charles Holcraft, Paul Devlin, Jay Harriman, Ronald Kramer, Reese, and Sanchez.

-In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-The Sons of Liberty appeared as American terrorists.
-Paula von Gunther's parents once led a faction of the Sons of Liberty until they were killed by A.R.G.U.S. when they refused to surrender, though Wonder Woman saved Paula from the resulting destruction of the Gunthers' lair.

-In "DC All In", the Sons of Liberty took advantage of the aftermath of Amanda Waller's actions during the "Absolute Power" storyline and targeted metahumans.
-Black Lightning discovered that Councilman Jay Harriman was responsible for this restructuring and manipulated Volcana's incarnation of the Masters of Disaster.
+In post-DC Rebirth continuity, the Sons of Liberty are a terrorist group.
+In the publishing line "DC All In", the Sons of Liberty take on an anti-metahuman agenda, driven by Jay Harriman.